Trader Libor: Setting Portfolio Money Management

 So how do you allocate capital between these strategies to maximize portfolio performance with minimal drawdown?
+This is exactly what portfolio money management is about.

 Today we have to ask ourselves another important question: “HOW” we will trade that.

-Today we will use another tool for this Portfolio Composer, which is also part of StrateqyQuant as of version 141.
+Some strategies will trade more often, others may trade with a higher percentage of success, etc. We will use Portfolio Composer, which is also part of StrategyQuant as of version 141.
 It should also be part of AlgoCloud in the future.

 In this module, you can simulate different options for setting the percentage of capital allocated to individual strategies, as well as setting the total capital and possible leverage.
 And we can do this either manually or automatically.

-You see a column next to each strategy Weight%, where for each strategy we set how much money we allocate to it from the total capital – i.e. we will give it some weight.
+You see a column next to each strategy called Weight%, where for each strategy we set how much money we allocate to it from the total capital — i.e. we give it some weight.
 The more weight, the more capital it will have.

 Weight = 100% — the strategy trades with the original money management (in our case 10% of the account)